ethyca/fides/docs/fidesops/docs/guides/reporting.md

 ### Paused access request example

 The request below is in a `paused` state because we're waiting on manual input from the user to proceed.
-If we look at the `stopped_collection_details` key, we can see that the request paused execution during the `access` step of the `manual_key:filing_cabinet` collection.
+If we look at the `action_required_details` key, we can see that the request paused execution during the `access` step of the `manual_key:filing_cabinet` collection.
 The `action_needed.locators` field shows the user they should fetch the record in the filing cabinet with a `customer_id` of `72909`, and pull the `authorized_user`, `customer_id`, `id`, and `payment_card_id` fields from that record.
 These values should be manually uploaded to the `resume_endpoint`.
 See the [Manual Data](https://ethyca.github.io/fidesops/guides/manual_data/#resuming-a-paused-access-privacy-request)